 DCEP have been awarded funding from the Arts Council and the Social Mobility Opportunity Area to help fulfil its mission to sustain and promote a cultural offer for all children and young people, including the most vulnerable (those in socially and economically deprived areas, SEN, children in care, children at risk of exclusion).
-It seeks to employ a Cultural Education Manager to help build sustainability and infrastructure within the DCEP, through strategic planning, communications and advocacy.
-This post will be working on a part-time basis, on a two-year contract.
+Our Cultural Education Manager, Susan Kerrigan (email@example.com) was employed in January 2020 to help build sustainability and infrastructure within the DCEP, through strategic planning, communications and advocacy.
+This is a part-time post employed on a two-year contract.

 The new Education Inspection Framework and Cold Spots

 The funding will enable the DCEP to develop and drive the educational value of arts, culture and creativity, making the most of the opportunities afforded by Ofsted’s new Education Inspection Framework.
 Ofsted’s new inspection framework will see it downgrade the importance of exam results in favour of assessing whether schools are offering a “broad, rich and deep” curriculum.
 It also introduces the concept of ‘cultural capital’.

 The DCEP will seek to raise awareness of the value of arts and culture in increasing aspirations, well-being and success, both academic and personal, for children and young people.
 It will particularly promote Artsmark and Arts Award to schools in cold spots as tools to support and develop arts activity as part of a broad and balanced curriculum, and support schools to provide students with cultural capital, as referenced in the new Ofsted Framework: